Samsung/TizenRT/os/fs/smartfs/README.txt

 1. The implementation can support CRC-8 or CRC-16 error detection, and can relocate a failed write operation to a new sector.
-However with no bad block management implementation, the code will continue it attempts at using failing block / sector, reducing efficiency and possibly successfully saving data in a block with questionable integrity.
+However with no bad block management implementation, the code will continue its attempts to use failing blocks/sectors, reducing efficiency and possibly successfully saving data in a block with questionable integrity.
 Hence, we try to avoid the bad block situation at all costs by mitigating wear severity.

 2. The total number of logical sectors on the device must be 65534 or less.
-   The number of logical sectors is based on the total device / partition size and the selected sector size.
+   The number of logical sectors is based on the total device/partition size and the selected sector size.
 For larger flash parts, a larger sector size needs to be used to meet this requirement.
 Creating a geometry which results in 65536 sectors (a 32MByte FLASH with 512 byte